RAD Fact Sheet

 RENTAL ASSISTANCE DEMONSTRATION (RAD)

-RAD was created in order to give public housing authorities (PHAs) a powerful tool to preserve and improve public housing properties and address the over $35 billion-dollar nationwide backlog of deferred maintenance.
+RAD was created in order to give public housing authorities (PHAs) a powerful tool to preserve and improve public housing properties and address the multi-billion-dollar nationwide backlog of deferred maintenance.

 BY THE NUMBERS